Introduction: Why Behavior Reinforcement Matters Today

 1. Resistance to Change:

-Employees may resist nudges or new behaviours.
+Employees may resist nudges or new behaviors.
 Address this through clear communication and demonstrating benefits.

 2. Overloading Employees: